The Best Duffel Bags for Travel

 best duffel bags

-The bag can pack down small when empty, so it’s great to stick in your bag.
+The bag can be packed down small when empty, so it’s great to stick in your bag.
 It was also easy to stuff and organize, thanks to the large U-shaped zipper and two mesh pockets on the top flap.
 It’s also super lightweight, an important aspect we look for in our travel gear.

 North Face Base Camp